jzeng9/selfLearning/README.md

 ### [9]  Calculate Factorial for a large number

+How to calculate the factorial for a very large number.

+### [10] RateLimit

+Write a wrapper function to limit the recall rate of the function.

 ## Others

 ### [1] discountPrice

 There is a list of prices.
 Now try to discount the prices, based on the rules that each price subtract the first same or less price after them.

+### [2] beautyScore

+There are several spots and each spot has a beauty score.
+Try to design a visit path which can has the largest beauty score.